jeffhuang4704/vulasset/API.md

 To navigate within an existing search session, make an `HTTP GET` request to the same endpoint (`/v1/vulasset`) with the following query parameters.

 Refer to the detailed fields and their corresponding values in the following raw data section.

+If the user opts for a different column sorting, we can incorporate this change within the current query session by adding the "orderbyColumn" and "orderby" URL parameters, eliminating the need to create a new query session and thereby enhancing performance.

 ```
 GET v1/vulasset?token=eff501a8ce17&start=0&row=100